jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 </details>

 # Observers
-The Observer pattern is kind of ironically named because in most implementations an observer is not actively watching what is being observed, but is being pinged when it updates.
-When your level starts, observers will subscribe to the observable values that are relevant to them, then when the owner of that value changes it, it will go through each active subscriber and notify them that the value has changed.
+The Observer pattern is kind of ironically named because in most implementations an observer is not actively watching what is being observed but is being pinged when it updates.
+When your level starts, observers will subscribe to the observable values that are relevant to them, and then when the owner of that value changes it, it will go through each active subscriber and notify them that the value has changed.
 Values can be simple values like ints, bools, or floats or they can be larger objects like the entire game state.

 Observers are good to use when you have a value that rarely updates and affects multiple things.
-UI elements like a health-bar work really well because it only changes when the player is hurt or heals and as a bonus, you can easily wire in visual effects that accentuate the change.
-This is also a much better alternative performance-wise to checking for updates every frame.
+UI elements like a health bar work really well because it only changes when the player is hurt or healed and as a bonus, you can easily wire in visual effects that accentuate the change.
+They are also much better performance-wise than the usual alternative of checking for updates every frame.

 In general, you should try to be as granular as possible in terms of what data is being observed to avoid notifying too many things at once.
 That being said, you can reach a point where you have so many little bits of data that it becomes hard to reason about.
-I usually recommend grouping things together that make sense logically, and then breaking them out later as you start to have performance issues.
+I usually recommend grouping things together that make sense logically and then breaking them out later as you start to have performance problems.

 ## Implementing an Observer system
 <details markdown="1" id="observer-unity">
 <summary><b>In Unity:</b></summary>
-Actions are once again the tool to each for in Unity, allowing us to easily notify subscribers for any property:
+Actions are once again the tool to reach for in Unity, allowing us to easily notify subscribers for any property:
 {% highlight csharp %}
 public class ObservableProperty<T>
 {